Thanksgiving 2021: Thanksgiving greetings, when is Thanksgiving and where is Thanksgiving celebrated?

 As Thanksgiving is not widely celebrated in the UK, there are no official parades or public celebrations in Edinburgh like there often are in the United States and Canada.

-However, the main focus of Thanksgiving is on spending time with loved ones and giving thanks, so you can of course still load up with the traditional foods and gather your family and friends together for the holiday.
+However, the main focus of Thanksgiving is on spending time with loved ones and giving thanks, so you can still load up with food and gather together for the holiday.

 If you’ve got friends or loved ones who celebrate Thanksgiving, you might be wondering how to wish them well for the holiday.